 Pinugon na Karne ng Baka (Roast Beef) was another Knorr Lutong Nanay dish I tried.
 It was one of the priciest ones, P150 for a few (and I do mean few) small morsels of beef.
 While I loved my Bagnet Sisig to death I was disappointed by this one.
 They slice and cut the beef into itty bitty little pieces, heat them, and then give it to you without rice or whatever.
 Oh well, it was for a good cause although in general I found this expensive and generally not worth it… I’d rather go for other dishes.

-Anyhow, I had a nice time going around and trying out Knorr Lutong Nanay dishes at Mercato Centrale.
+Anyhow, I had a nice time food tripping at the Knorr Lutong Nanay Food Fair.
 Kudos to Knorr for spearheading this humanitarian effort. 🙂

 Like this post?
 Subscribe to this blog by clicking HERE.